apache/openwhisk-wskdeploy/tests/src/integration/relationships/README.md

 #
 -->

-# Test Case of projects relationships
+# Test Case of projects' relationships

-This is a test case for relationships between projects and library project.
+This is a test case for relationships between a project and a library project.
 It can be deployed and tested with:

 ```bash